-Date: 2015-12-16

-Mixed Laminaria hyperborea and Laminaria ochroleuca forest on exposed infralittoral rock - Marine Life Information Network ale: 2015-12-16

-Penetration or

-Not relevant (NR)

-Not relevant (NR)

-disturbance of the substratum subsurface

-Q: NR A: NR C: NR

-Q: NR A: NR C: NR

-Not relevant (NR)

-Q: NR A: NR C: NR
+Penetration or disturbance of the Not relevant (NR) Not relevant (NR) Not relevant (NR) substratum subsurface Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

-Not Relevant, please refer to pressure "Abrasion/disturbance of the substratum or seabed
+Not relevant, please refer to pressure "Abrasion/disturbance of the substratum on the surface of the seabed".

-Changes in suspended Low Medium Medium solids (water clarity) Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High
+Changes in suspended solids (water clarity)

+Medium Q: High A: High C: High

-Suspended Particle Matter (SPM) concentration has a linear relationship with sub-surface light attenuation (Kd) (Devlin et al., 2008).
+Suspended Particle Matter (SPM) concentration has a linear relationship with subsurface light attenuation (Kd) (Devlin et al., 2008).
 An increase in SPM results in a decrease in sub-surface light attenuation.
-Light availability and water turbidity are principal factors in determining kelp depth range (Birkett et al., 1998).
-Light penetration influences the maximum depth at which kelp species can grow and it has been reported that laminarians grow down to depths at which the light levels are reduced to 1 percent of incident light at the surface.
+Light availability and water turbidity are principal factors that determine Laminaria hyperborea' depth range (0-47m Below Sea Level) (Birkett et al., 1998b).
+Light penetration influences the maximum depth at which kelp species can grow and it has been reported that laminarians grow at depths at which the light levels are reduced to 1 percent of incident light at the surface.
 Maximal depth distribution of laminarians, therefore, varies from 100 m in the Mediterranean to only 6-7 m in the silt-laden German Bight.
 In Atlantic European waters, the depth limit is typically 35 m.
-In very turbid waters the depth at which Laminaria hyperborea is found may be reduced, or in some cases excluded completely (e.g. Severn Estuary), because of the alteration in light attenuation by suspended sediment (Birkett et al. 1998b; Lüning, 1990).
+In very turbid waters the depth at which Laminaria hyperborea is found may be reduced to 2.5m (Birkett et al. 1998), or in some cases excluded completely (e.g. Severn Estuary), because of the alteration in light attenuation by suspended sediment (Birkett et al. 1998; Lüning, 1990).

 Laminaria spp. show a decrease of 50% photosynthetic activity when turbidity increases by 0.1/m (light attenuation coefficient =0.1-0.2/m; Staehr & Wernberg, 2009).
-An increase in water turbidity will likely affect the photosynthetic ability of Laminaria hyperborea and Laminaria ochroleuca and decrease Laminaria hyperborea abundance and density (see sub-biotope-IR.MIR.KR.Lhyp.Pk).
+An increase in water turbidity will likely affect the photosynthetic ability of Laminaria hyperborea and decrease Laminaria hyperborea abundance and density (see sub biotope-IR.HIR.KFaR.LhypR.Pk).
 Kain (1964) suggested that early Laminaria hyperborea gametophyte development could occur in the absence of light.
-Furthermore, observations from south Norway found that a pool of Laminaria hyperborea recruits could persist growing beneath Laminaria hyperborea canopies for several years, indicating that sporophyte growth can occur in light-limited environments (Christe et al., 1998).
-However in habitats exposed to high levels of suspended silts Laminaria hyperborea is out-competed by Saccharina latissima, a silt tolerant species, and thus, a decrease in water clarity is likely to decrease the abundance of Laminaria hyperborea in the affected area (Norton, 1978).
+Furthermore, observations from south Norway found that a pool of Laminaria hyperborea recruits could persist growing beneath Laminaria hyperborea canopies for several years, indicating that sporophytes growth can occur in light limited environments (Christie et al., 1998).
+However, in habitats exposed to high levels of suspended silts Laminaria hyperborea is out-competed by Saccharina latissima, a silt tolerant species, and thus, a decrease in water clarity is likely to decrease the abundance of Laminaria hyperborea in the affected area (Norton, 1978).
+An absence of this biotope in silt rich environments is therefore expected.